chrisidkk/SpreeOS/README.md

+# Once SpreeOS 11 is released, SpreeOS 10 will no longer be avaliable, I will not provide updates to SpreeOS 10.

 # SpreeOS
 A lightweight, bloat-free version of Windows for the highest FPS possible.
-Windows 11 version soon to come...

 **Latest version is 10 1.1**